 BACKGROUND

-The language centres at Masaryk University and Aberystwyth University have been using VC technology for teaching purposes since 2004 and our current use is a result of this experience, research carried out within Invite project and establishing contacts with other Language Centres abroad, e.g. University of Helsinki, Paddeborn University etc.
+The language centres at Masaryk University and Aberystwyth University have been using VC technology for teaching purposes since 2004 and our current use is a result of this experience, research carried out within Invite project and establishing contacts with other Language Centres abroad, e.g. University of Helsinki, Paddeborn University, etc.

 VC allows students to practise and develop a range of skills in multicultural communication.
 As I will illustrate below, they practise negotiation and argumentation and prepare mock trials.
 Students prepare group presentations, surveys are completed, and discussions take place in a multicultural environment focusing on general English and academic English skills.